katereiss/csc320-assignment5/pseudocode.md

 Start Program

 Create ArrayList of strings called days with values Sunday, Monday, Tuesday, Wednesday, Thursday, Friday, Saturday
-Create ArrayList of integers called temperatures with sample temperature values
+Create ArrayList of doubles called temperatures with sample temperature values

 Prompt user to enter a day of the week or "week"

 If user input is "week"
 Initialize variable total as double, set to zero

 For each day of the week
 Print day + ": " + temperature
 Add temperature to total
 Print average = total / 7

 Else-if day of week is in days
 Initizalize variable index as integer
-Set index equal to the index of day of week in days Print the result of indexing days with index
+Set index equal to the index of day of week in days
+Print the result of indexing days with index
 Print the result of indexing temperatures with index

 Else print invalid day

+End program